dbaltor/iac-exercise/README.md

 ## It's showtime!

-We are now going to provion our new environment.
+We are now going to provision our new environment.

 1. Make sure your console is open on the `nginx-aws` directory that we created during the *Setup* above
 1. Run the command `terraform init`